 Reaching the lost and forgotten

 With more than 22,000 prisons worldwide, and over 10 million incarcerated, prisoners make up one of the largest unreached groups in the world.
-They are often forgotten and marginalised.
+They are often forgotten and marginalized.

 (photo courtesy of Prison Fellowship International)